irispixel/vscode-dartsass/README.md

 This will include the modules defined in `package.json` and generated at the `node_modules` directory at the same directory.

-By default, it looks at the root directory of the current project.
+By default, it looks for `node_modules` the root directory of the current project.

 To customize the same, check `quiksass.sassWorkingDirectory`.
 More details below in extension settings.

 ## Requirements